comparchitect/dvd2iso/README.md

 Enter your sudo password if prompted, this will allow the script to unmount the DVD if it's already mounted.

-Then sit back and relax until the DVD is ejected from your drive.
-When it ejects, the ISO file is in the directory with the name you provided (in the example above it would be *Wedding.iso*).
+The script signals completion by ejecting your DVD from the drive.
+When the DVD is ejected, the ISO file is in the directory with the name you provided (in the example above it would be *Wedding.iso*).

 # dependencies